GuledY/Project-2---RPSLS/README.md

 - __The Game__

   - This section allows the user to play RPSLS against the computer.
-The game gives the user 5 lives and counts their current score and saves their highest score.
+The game provides the player with 5 lives, keeps track of their current score, and records their highest score.

 ![Game](https://github.com/GuledY/Project-2---RPSLS/assets/141145982/fd2d18e9-71b9-43d2-b116-fb92aca17687)

 - __Lives functionality__

-  - The user starts the game with 5 lives which depleats as they lose rounds to the computer, once the lives reach 0 the game reaches a game over state.
+  - The player begins the game with 5 lives that gradually diminish as they lose rounds to the computer.
+When the remaining lives reach zero, the game enters a 'Game Over' state.

 ![Lives](https://github.com/GuledY/Project-2---RPSLS/assets/141145982/84b87725-28e2-4e6f-ab47-8ddcc7a2152c)